-When a child is absent, parents phone the school on the first day of absence as early as possible and the school is informed in writing when they return. n your child's return.
+When a child is absent, parents phone the school on the first day of absence as early as possible and also when the pupil is scheduled to return.

 If you need to collect your child during school hours please let us know as early as possible.
 We will have them ready for you to collect at reception.